naturepoems/naturepoems/quotes/Psychological Nature Poetry (20th century)/Wallace Stevens/_posts/2024-12-30-Wallace Stevens - Of Mere Being.md

 Of Mere Being

 The palm stands on the edge of space,
-The palm stands on the edge of space,
+The palm stands in the square of the sky.
-In a part of the jungle of existence,
+The palm stands in the sun.

+The palm stands in the quiet sea,
-The palm stands on the edge of virtually all,
+The palm stands still in the last golden hour
+Only a few breaths long.

+There is a part of palm that lies
-In the vastness of the palm, the vastness lies.
+Behind the lap of the oceans,

-The palm is a repeated beat of things,
+The palm is full of possibility,
-With the sun restlessly setting, setting,
-In the south, where the plants are not listless,
-But are lovely and are alive.
-In that place is the rhythm of life,
+Its development compels this thought.

+The palm, with its green component all about,
-The beat that the palm makes,
+The palm is even greater than water:
-Because it stands on the edge of the world.

-There is always the moment to be seen:
+Not a speakable thought shall reveal her, her pause, As if she could not reveal, as if her silence,
+This silence of mere being.

+The palm is more to become, where will
+Be hills with no end, and things that move,
-The palm is a thing that is always seen
+Stand in their time peace.
+The palm is fine,
-With this edge of the world,
-Always the feather's stroke of time.
-The palm makes always the music of life.
+The palm where innumerable hands unfold.

 - Wallace Stevens